paragashendeson-cmyk/health-daynews/README.md

 # health-daynews
-For obtaining the latest news in medical IT.
+For obtaining the latest news in medical I T.